seeq12/seeq-email-addon/README.md

 ## **seeq-email-condition-monitor**

-This add-on monitors a Seeq condition and sends an email when the condition is triggered
+This add-on monitors a Seeq condition and sends an email when the condition is triggered.
+This add-on is only available for SaaS deployments of Seeq >=R58.2.
+For Seeq SaaS >=60, considered using the notifications feature in the core Seeq product.

 ### User Installation Requirements (Seeq Data Lab)

 If you want to install **seeq-email-condition-monitor** as a Seeq Add-on Tool, you will need:

-- Seeq Data Lab (>=R56)
+- Seeq Data Lab (>=R58.2)
 - Seeq administrator access
+- Seeq SaaS deployment (the Email service is not available for on-prem deployments)

+### Note for Seeq on-prem customers
+The email service that this add-on needs is not available for on-premise deployments.
+For on-premise deployments, an SMTP-only Email Notification Add-On is included within the SPy documentation that comes with every DataLab project.

 ### User Installation (Seeq Data Lab)